bhigg-code/openhab-addons/bundles/org.openhab.binding.nestdeviceaccess/README.md

 '#refreshToken is used to get accessTokens from the application refreshToken=<list refreshToken here>

+'# NEW PROPERTIES for the Google Pubsub configurations.
+Optional for Thermostat.
+Mandatory for Doorbell and Camera

+'#ServiceAccount information that is used to get pubsub information serviceAccountPath=

+'#SubscriptionId for the PubSub that was enabled..
+This is a named value when creating the pubsub subscription subscriptionId=

+'#pubsubProjectId is a project identifier that was provided to you when creating the pubsub.. ex openhab-nest-int-XXXXXXXXXX pubsubProjectId=

 ## Thing Configuration

 refreshInterval is used to tell the thing to refresh status (in seconds) and is required.